tribp/netbox/doc/TLDR.md

 ```

 ```
-# Lauch with docker-compose
+# Lauch with docker-compose (-d = in background - detached)
-~/netbox/docker-compose up
+~/netbox/docker-compose up -d
 ```

-> Note: It can take 2-3 minutes the first time to create and prepare
+> **Note:** It can take 3-4 minutes the first time to create and prepare the database and total netbox application !!!

+Be patient :clock10:

 ### Step 5: Goto netbox with your browser